confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 .. include:: includes/auto-schema-registration.rst

-To manually register the schema outside of the application, create a new in |sr|.
+To manually register the schema outside of the application, you can use |c3|.
+First, create a new topic called ``test`` in the same way that you created a new topic called ``transactions`` earlier in the tutorial.

-For example, in |c3| create a new called ``test`` and then from the *Schema* tab, click on "Set a schema".
+Then from the *Schema* tab, click on "Set a schema" to define the new schema.
-Here you can define the new schema, specifying the values for:
+Specify values for:

 * ``namespace``: a fully qualified name that avoids schema naming conflicts
 * ``type``: `Avro data type <https://avro.apache.org/docs/1.8.1/spec.html#schemas>`_, one of ``record``, ``enum``, ``union``, ``array``, ``map``, ``fixed``
 * ``name``: unique schema name in this namespace
 * ``fields``: one or more simple or complex data types for a ``record``.
 The first field in this record is called `id`, and it is of type `string`.
 The second field in this record is called `amount`, and it is of type `double`.

-If you were to define the same schema as used earlier, you would enter the following in the |c3| schema editor:
+If you were to define the same schema as used earlier, you would enter the following in the |c3-short| schema editor:

 .. sourcecode:: json